Matthew Sussman: Career

 Sussman has appeared in numerous films, including Kate & Leopold and Pollock, in which he played the artist Reuben Kadish.
 Sussman also appeared in three episodes of The Sopranos in 2000 and 2002 as Dr. Douglas Schreck.
 Other films include John Turturro's Mac and Illuminata.
 His television work includes appearances in Sex and the City, Law & Order, and the short-lived Peter Berg series Wonderland.

 On the New York stage Sussman appeared in MCC Theater's premiere of Tim Blake Nelson's The Grey Zone, directed by Doug Hughes.
 He was also a member of the original Broadway company of Angels in America, and the U.S. premiere of Shopping and Fucking with Philip Seymour Hoffman and Justin Theroux.
 He also had major roles at the Seattle Repertory Theatre, Portland Stage, and Steppenwolf Theater in Chicago.

 He worked as a voice actor on many anime dubs, primarily for 4Kids Entertainment.
-He voiced Gravos and King Moros in Slayers Next.
+He was the original voice of Meowth in “Pokémon” as well as creating the voice of Slowking in “Pokémon the Movie.”
+He also voiced Gravos and King Moros in Slayers Next.

-In 2001, Sussman began working on a series of documentaries for a variety of international television production companies.
 In 2007, he directed the documentary feature film Who is Norman Lloyd, which premiered at the 2007 Telluride Film Festival followed by a run at New York's Film Forum.
 He was the associate producer and narrator of World Wedding, on TLC and Discovery International.

-As a photographer Sussman focuses on commercial work, portraits, celebrities, and music.

-While continuing his photography freelance work, Sussman was until recently also the Senior Director, Digital Presence, at The New School in New York working in Marketing and Communication.
+Sussman was until recently also the Senior Director, Digital Presence, at The New School in New York working in Marketing and Communication.